 This way, the next time you read an article about a certain “DHT blocker” or “DHT reducer” – you’ll instantly understand how it works, if it’s effective against hair loss, and what the dangers are (or aren’t) of trying it.

 This series is educational.
-I do not endorse any specific mechanism as the “best” method (as you’ll see – especially in this article – some of these mechanisms are downright horrifying).
-And after all, it’s still unclear if reducing DHT is the best way to go about reversing hair loss.
+I do not endorse any specific mechanism as the “best” method.
+As you’ll see – especially in this article – some of these mechanisms are downright horrifying.

-So let’s get started!
+In any case, let’s get started.
 Our focus for this article: reducing DHT by reducing free testosterone (more on this soon).

 The DHT-Hair Loss Connection